AdamSobieski/Narratology/README.md

     public IInterpretation Interpret(T input);
 }

-public interface IInterpreterTreeNode<THIS, in T> : IInterpreter<T>
+public interface IInterpreterTreeNode<out THIS, in T> : IInterpreter<T>
     where THIS : IInterpreterTreeNode<THIS, T>
 {
     public float Confidence { get; }